 Previously, the screenings handling units were unable to process heavier plugs of rags and solids that were screened and removed from the flow by the inlet screens.
 The Site Operators continually had to unblock these plugs that built up within the screenings handling units.

 The above solution has been seen by both NIW Senior Management Team and the Moygashel Site Operators as a great success, proving that installation of JWCI Grinders can quickly and cost-effectively resolve operational issues on-site with minimal disruption to either civils or operations.

 Additionally, we have proven that grinding of the incoming flow before inlet screens and screenings handling equipment ensures these processes are far less problematic.

-Continues Chris Spencer, European Regional Sales Manager for JWCI, “We have shown that we can quickly resolve many operational problems both upstream and downstream of Screening Systems by installation of our Grinding Equipment and would welcome any opportunities to visit sites throughout the UK to identify any operational problems and offer cost effective, practical solutions.”
+Continues Chris Spencer, European Regional Sales Manager for JWCI, “We have shown that we can quickly resolve many operational problems both upstream and downstream of screening systems by the installation of our grinding equipment and would welcome any opportunities to visit sites throughout the UK to identify any operational problems and offer cost-effective, practical solutions.”